 Connecting with the power of nature to defend the earth

-Resilience is all about connection: Deeper connection with ourselves, deeper connections with each other, and deeper connection with nature.
+Resilience is all about connection: Deeper connection with our self, deeper connections with each other, and deeper connection with nature.
 Today we face immense challenges – social, ecological and political.
 We can be daunted by the scale and extent of the problems.
 We can feel overwhelmed and undermined.
 Where can we find the resilience and strength needed to meet them?
 How can we stay rooted in a wider connection with nature so we stay inspired to engage passionately in these times?
-This training is a collaboration between the Ulex Project and Ecodharma and hosted at High Heathercombe in the UK.

 This course brings nature connection, meditation and mindfulness into relationship with activism and social change.
 We ask: How can we draw on the power of the heart, the fire of the imagination, and the dynamism of the body to empower social change through nature connection?